Last Updated on

 Since we were seeing the Galapagos Islands on a budget and not in a cruise ship, we took lots of half day trips from the island of Santa Cruz.
 One of these trips was a 1/2 boat trip; the ‘Bay Tour’.
 On this trip we hopped aboard a small, glass-bottomed boat and took a trip around the bays of Santa Cruz Island.
 We got to snorkel, saw plenty of wildlife and had a great time exploring on a budget.

-The first spot we headed to was an island about 15 minutes away where we saw a few sea lions and opened up the glass bottom to spot some fish.
+The first spot we headed to was an island about 15 minutes away from Santa Cruz.
+Here we saw a few sea lions and opened up the glass bottom of our boat to spot some fish.

 Afterwards we got back on the boat, sailed over to Love Channel, a small channel carved into the rock by lava.

 We were on the look out for a whale which had been spotted by another group just minutes before, but unfortunately had no luck.
 There were plenty of marine iguanas though.

-Notes: The bay tour costs $35 leaving twice daily from Santa Cruz.
-The price includes a snack and snorkelling equipment
+- The bay tour costs $35 leaving twice daily from Santa Cruz.